qkleber/community-node/README.md

 > Updates or Creation of Bounties, Campaigns or Incentives

 Management of the server will begin as a volunteer position and will initially be left to me.
 I will accept open source contributions, because I know what I'm doing but I don't know everything.
-There will be a board of directors and a clear line of succession for system administrators.
-A dead man's switch will be set so if I fail to login for a predetermined length of time (think a week or so) then the #2 will gain my ssh private key and other pertinent admin info.
-This will be a 24/7/365 full time job and pay ought to be commensurate with the growing responsibility, and will be provided in TGNT.
+The executives of the organization (President, CEO, CTO, CFO) along with the board of directors will directly hire the remaining staff, including a clear line of succession for system administrators.
+There will be 2 SysAdmins at all times.
+This will be a 24/7/365 full time job and pay ought to be commensurate with the growing responsibility.

 Should the server node be selected as a Super Representative, I will resize the VM to a more robust configuration for as long as it is an earning witness node.